Javier di Gregorio: Puerto Montt

-Deportes Temuco
+Deportivo Temuco

 After all the 2006 season without professionally play, in early 2007, he joined Primera B side Deportivo Temuco.
 There, he gained notoriety through the docu-reality about the team, called Temuco, La Última Frontera (Temuco, The Last Frontier) which was centered in the daily live of team's coach Eduardo Bonvallet, who replaced the outgoing coach, Carlos González Romero on 23 April 2007.
 Despite the docu-reality was centered in Bonvallet's daily life, di Gregorio became briefly famous after being called up to the national team on 15 May to face Cuba, and then for being marginalized from the team after disobeying Bonvallet, after he decided to send him to the bench in a match with Provincial Osorno on 26 May.
 That match, Temuco won by 2–1 at the Old Estadio Municipal Germán Becker.

 On 6 June 2007, he announced his disengagement from the team.
 Eight years later, on 19 September 2015, for the purpose of Bonvallet's death after he committed suicide a day ago, among the memories and anecdotes that Emol emphasized on the part of those who were directed by Bonvallet, Luis Gabriel Valenzuela (di Gregorio's teammate in the age), remembered another tense episode which catapulted di Gregorio's marginalization: to have arrived late to train.

-Retirement from football
+Retirement

-After playing the entire 2008 season for Primera B side Coquimbo Unido, the following year he ended his career with Deportes Melipilla (team of the same category) after he was unable to find a club.
+After playing the entire 2008 season for Primera B side Coquimbo Unido, the following year he ended his career with Deportes Melipilla (team of the same category).

-After football

-In 2013, he became Deportes Iquique's goalkeeping coach.